qinyangshou/qinyangshou.github.io/_pages/about.md

 During my Ph.D. training, I learned skill of MRI sequence development (on Siemens IDEA platform, with C++ coding), image reconstruction and processing with MATLAB, as well as deep learning development using various data (especially on Keras and Pytorch platforms).
 I'm passionate in the field of AI applications in healthcare and medical imaging.

-For my hobbies, I love basketball and tennis.
+For my hobbies, I love basketball :basketball: and tennis :tennis:.
-I'm a fan of Los Angeles Lakers!
+I support Los Angeles Lakers!